gadr/could-you-possibly/README.md

 # Could you possibly?

-Ask your users to your article, politely.
+Ask your users to share your article, politely.